rubygems/guides/setting-up-webauthn-mfa.md

 ## Dealing with lost devices

-WebAuthn / Passkey often depends on a connection with the physical device you used as your security device.
+WebAuthn often depends on a connection with the physical device you used as your security device.
 If you lose the device, you will be unable to login.
-There is no recovery code for WebAuthn / Passkey MFA.
+There is no recovery code for WebAuthn MFA.

 To manage the risk of losing a single device, you should enable multiple security devices.
 For example, you might enable your phone as well as a